What is Capsular Contracture?

-- rippling of the breast
+- Rippling of the breast

-- hard, unnaturally shaped breasts
+- Hard, unnaturally shaped breasts

-- implant sitting higher than intended
+- Implant sitting higher than intended

-- tender and painful breast
+- Tender and painful breast

-In the case of minor rippling, you may only be able to feel it rather than seeing it.
+In the case of minor rippling, you may only be able to feel it rather than see it.
 More severe rippling of the breast is a distinct sign of capsular contracture.
 Bands of scar tissue are compressing parts of the implant.